mvkrishnas/Azure-Queue-Storage/.github/pull_request_template.md

 ### What changed, and why?
-_Add more context to describe the chnages..._
+_Add more context to describe the chnages._

 ### Related work item(s) (story/task/ticket number, with urls)
 * [InsertWorkItemNumberHere](Insert WorkItem Url Here)